Victor Dubuisson: Professional career

-At the end of 2010 Dubuisson entered the European Tour qualifying school, where he finished 11th earning a tour card.
+At the end of 2010, Dubuisson entered the European Tour qualifying school, where he finished 11th earning a tour card.

 He ended 52nd in the 2012 Race to Dubai.
 He won for the first time as a professional at the 2013 Turkish Airlines Open.
 With seven top 10s, he ranked sixth at the 2013 Race to Dubai.

 Dubuisson finished second in the 2014 WGC-Accenture Match Play Championship to Jason Day.
 The match play event ended on the 23rd hole.
 Thanks to this result, he earned enough non-member FedEx Cup points to be eligible for "Special Temporary Membership" on the PGA Tour, which he accepted.
 This allowed him unlimited sponsor exemptions for the remainder of the 2014 season.
 He finished 9th at the 2014 Open Championship and 7th at the PGA Championship.
 At the end of the 2014 PGA Tour season, his total earnings of US$670,000 as a non-member allowed him to earn a PGA Tour card for the 2014–15 season.

-In September 2014 he gained an automatic selection to represent the winning European team at the 2014 Ryder Cup.
+In September 2014, he gained an automatic selection to represent the winning European team at the 2014 Ryder Cup.
 He paired with Graeme McDowell in two victorious foursomes matches against Phil Mickelson and Keegan Bradley (won by 3 and 2), and Jimmy Walker and Rickie Fowler (won by 5 and 4); in the final game of the singles, he halved his match with Zach Johnson.

-In 2015 Dubuisson shared his time between the European Tour and the PGA Tour.
+In 2015, Dubuisson shared his time between the European Tour and the PGA Tour.
 While his season in Europe was successful, with a second win at the Turkish Airlines Open, he failed to make an impact in America where he made only 4 cuts in the 10 events, finishing 190th in the FedEx Cup and losing his tour card.

 In 2016 and 2017 Dubuisson played on the European Tour.
 He made 21 cuts and earned more than €2,000,000 in total during those two seasons.
-In 2018, he was sidelined for the majority of the season with a pretty serious injury.
-After undergoing an operation on his sinuses in late 2017, Dubuisson suffered a perforated eardrum after flying back from the Open de Espana and was ruled out indefinitely.
-"My eardrum was hit on the plane on the way back from Spain then, back home, it exploded," he told reporters in late May 2018.
-"I was forced to have surgery and I can't fly.
-My season is over.
-I can't hear anything on the left side."
+He missed most of the 2018 season after having an operation on his sinuses in late 2017, and then perforating an eardrum while flying back from the Open de España in April.

 Dubuisson returned to the European Tour in 2019, making the cut in 13 of his 20 tournaments and placing in the top 20 on five occasions.
 He played only seven times on the 2020 Tour, however these appearances included two top 10 finishes.
 2021 has seen Dubuisson return as a regular player on the European Tour again, including 8 tournament entries by May.

+In December 2023, Dubuisson announced his retirement from professional golf at the age of 33.
+He briefly came out of retirement in July 2025, playing in the Biarritz Cup on the Alps Tour.
+He went on to win the tournament, also forfeiting the first place prize money of 7600 Euros.